mrtinhnguyen/open-scouts/POSTHOG.md

 # PostHog Integration

-Open Scouts uses [PostHog](https://posthog.com) for product analytics to understand how users interact with the platform and measure product health.
+LoopAI uses [PostHog](https://posthog.com) for product analytics to understand how users interact with the platform and measure product health.

 ## What We Track